nordic-institute/X-Road/doc/kubernetes_security_guide.md

 ## 11 Horizontal Pod Autoscaler best practices

-**Ensure every Pod has Resource Request defined**: The cluster HPA based on CPU/Memory will scale down any nodes that have a utilization less than a specified threshold.
-Utilization values are calculated as a percentage of the resource requests of individual pods.Missing resource request values for some containers might throw off the utilisation calculations of the HPA controller leading to suboptimal operation and scaling decisions.
-Resource request are described in [7 Assign Resources to Containers and Pods](#7-assign-resources-to-containers-and-pods).
+**Ensure every Pod has Resources Requests defined**: The cluster HPA based on CPU/Memory will scale down any nodes that have a utilization less than a specified threshold.
+Utilization values are calculated as a percentage of the resource requests of individual pods.
+Missing resource request values for some containers might throw off the utilisation calculations of the HPA controller leading to suboptimal operation and scaling decisions.
+More information about how to assign resource request and limits can be found [here](#7-assign-resources-to-containers-and-pods).

-**Ensure Resource Availability for the HPA Pod**: Make sure our Node can handle the maximun number of Pods to be autoscaled.
-Running out of resources could lead to low performance and the Pods been terminated.
+**Ensure Resource Availability for the HPA Pod**: Make sure the Node can handle the maximum number of Pods to be autoscaled.
+Running out of resources may lead to low performance and the Pods being terminated.

-**Ensure Resource Requests are Close to Actual Usage**: Over provision resources can lead to situations where pods are not utilizing requested resources efficiently, leading to a lower overall node utilization.
-Measure the historical usage of our Pods and adjust our resuorce based on this usage.
+**Ensure Resource Requests are Close to Actual Usage**: Over-provisioning resources can lead to situations where Pods are not utilizing the requested resources efficiently, leading to a lower overall Node utilization.
+It is recommended to measure the historical usage of the Pods and adjust the resources assigned based on it.

-**Prefer Custom Metrics over External Metrics**: The Prometheus adapter could be use to get external metrics (this mean, the metrics that doesn't come from our application, external metrics could be used for example, to scale the Pods based on the utilization of an external server database...), but whenever is possible, it is preferable to use only custom metrics, the main reason for this is the fact that the external metrics API takes a lot more effort to secure as compared to custom metrics API and could potentially allow access to all metrics.
+**Favour Custom Metrics over External Metrics**: External metrics, i.e. the metrics that do not come from the application itself, can be used for example to scale the Pods based on the utilization of an external server database (Prometheus adapter could be used to get those external metrics).
+However, it is preferable to use custom metrics rather than external metrics whenever possible since the external metrics API takes a lot more effort to secure than the custom metrics API, potentially allowing access to all metrics.

-**Configure Cooldown Period**: The dynamic nature of the metrics being evaluated by the HPA may at times lead to scaling events in quick succession without a period between those scaling events.
+**Configure Cooldown Period**: The dynamic nature of the metrics being evaluated by the HPA may lead to scaling events in quick succession without a cooldown period between those scaling events.
 This leads to thrashing where the number of replicas fluctuates frequently and is not desirable.
-To get around this and specify a [cool down period](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldown-delay) a best practice is to configure the `--horizontal-pod-autoscaler-downscale-stabilization` flag passed to the `kube-controller-manager`.
-This flag has a default value of 5 minutes and specifies the duration HPA waits after a downscale event before initiating another downscale operation.
+To prevent this, it is recommended to specify a [cooldown period](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldown-delay), which specifies the duration that the HPA should wait after a downscale event before initiating another downscale operation, by setting the `--horizontal-pod-autoscaler-downscale-stabilization` flag passed to the `kube-controller-manager`.
+This flag has a default value of 5 minutes.

-**Avoid using HPA and VPA in tandem**: HPA and VPA(Vertical Pod Autoscaler, give us the ability of autoscale the resources of our application) are currently incompatible and a best practice is to avoid using both together for the same set of pods.
+**Avoid using HPA and VPA in tandem**: HPA and VPA (Vertical Pod Autoscaler) give us the ability to autoscale the resources of our application.
+However, both are currently incompatible so it is recommended to avoid using them together for the same set of pods.